 The Department has a staff of five full-time specialist teachers.
 There

 There are many clubs held at lunchtime and after school.
 All pupils, regardless of their ability, are encouraged to attend.
 Teams regularly take part in inter and

-- Mr R Parker (Second in Department)
+- Mr R Parker (Head of PE)